Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Experimental Results

 \section{Experimental Results}

-We conduct two experiments to validate the proposed methods on a Husky robot as shown in Fig.~\ref{husky}.
+We conduct two experiments to validate the proposed methods on a Husky robot, as shown in Fig.~\ref{husky}.
 In the first experiment, the robot moves over a highly slippery soap area back and forth.
 In the second experiment, the robot climbs onto a sandy hill twice.
 With these two test sequences, we focus on evaluating the performance of the proposed method on velocity and orientation estimation, as well as slip detection.
-For the tracking results of the InEKF on the Husky platform see~\cite{ghaffariprogress2022}.
+For the tracking results of the InEKF on the Husky platform, see~\cite{ghaffariprogress2022}.

 As we test our method in the outdoor area without a motion capture system, we use a state-of-the-art visual SLAM system, ORB-SLAM3~\cite{campos2021orb}, to serve as a proxy for the ground truth velocity.
-The images used in ORB-SLAM3 are streamed from a ZED camera mounted on top of the robot.
+The images used in ORB-SLAM3 are streamed from a ZED camera mounted on the robot.
 The camera is used for ground truth generation only.
-The proposed method is fully proprioceptive with the IMU measurements arriving at $200 \Hz$, and the encoder data at $13.5 \Hz$.
+The proposed method is entirely proprioceptive, relying solely on the data from an IMU and wheel encoders as the sensors.
+In our experimental setup, the IMU and wheel encoder measurements are received at a frequency of $200 \Hz$ and $13.5 \Hz$, respectively.
+To prevent the varying sampling rates of the IMU and encoder from impacting the estimation results, we utilize a First-In-First-Out data queue.
+When new data is added to the queue, the system checks if it's IMU or encoder data.
+If it's IMU data, the propagation step is applied.
+Conversely, if it's wheel encoder data, the correction step is applied.
 In addition to the proposed method, we run the InEKF without the DOB as a baseline algorithm.
 The measurement noise statistics and initial covariance estimates are provided in Table \ref{parameters1}.
 We fixed hyperparameters in all experiments (including both baseline and proposed filters) for better comparison.